2018 named President of Harvard University

 First of all, if some of us are successful, we will bend the cost curve for higher education.
 Secondly, while costs have risen, and there's no question about it, what's also true is that an investment in higher education is still among the very best investments that you can make on behalf of your children, and if you take a look at the differential in earnings between a high school graduate and a college graduate, they've never been higher.
 It's my hope that as the economy recovers, and it is, that we will see the public sector once again investing in higher education as it has in the past, and this is already occurring.
 If you take a look at California, if you take a look at Massachusetts, if you take a look at most states, state support for their public institutions is coming back.

-That doesn't help me if I want to send my kids to private colleges.
+That doesn't help if parents want to send their kids to private colleges.

 That's your choice.
 But you're now saying you want to send them to a private institution and what I'm telling you is that, as I said at the very beginning of this interview, you can get a great education anywhere, including at many, many public institutions.